Vacuum Decay Method

 - Non-destructive, deterministic quantitative test method

-- Utilizes vacuum decay to identify leaks and micron holes as low as 5µm (container and content dependent)
+- Utilises vacuum decay to identify leaks and micron holes as low as 5µm (container and content dependent)

 - Ideal for testing vials, ampoules, bottles, pre-filled syringes, blow fill seal strips, medical devices, trays and other containers containing water-based liquid